Most Dangerous Spiders in California

-As its name suggests, the Western Black Widow (Latrodectus Hesperus) is found across western regions of the USA.
+As its name suggests, the Western Black Widow (Latrodectus hesperus) is found across western regions of the United States.

-The females are the ones to look out for when it comes to venomous bites.
-They are jet black in color and have the distinctive red hourglass markings on their lower abdomen (although in some cases, the hour glass can be yellow in color, or even occasionally white.
+Female Black Widows are jet black in color and have a distinctive red hourglass-shaped marking on their lower abdomen.
+In some cases, the hour glass can be yellow in color, or even occasionally white.
 Their bodies are usually 12-16 mm in length, or 1/2 inch.

-Widows have a fearsome reputation when it comes to venomous bites, but the truth is that you are unlikely to die when bitten unless you are particularly old and frail, or a young child.
-Treatment should always be sought straightaway, however.
+Widows have a fearsome reputation when it comes to venomous bites, but the truth is you are unlikely to die when bitten unless you are particularly old and frail, or a very young child.
+Still, treatment should always be sought straightaway.

-It should also be noted that Widows are generally timid and will almost always try to run away if they feel threatened.
+It should also be noted that Western Black Widows are generally timid and will almost always try to run away if they feel threatened.
 The only exception is if a female spider is guarding her eggs, or if she is accidentally pinched or pressed against.
 This can occur when someone puts on a glove or shoe with a spider residing inside of it, or if someone is reaching around in an area where a widow lurks, such as a high shelf or a dark recess.

-Note that the bite itself may feel like just a small pin prick at the time, or may not even be noticed.
-Symptoms don’t usually start until 1 to 3 hours after the poisonous bite and may include:
+Note that the bite itself may feel like a small pin prick or may not be noticed at all.
+The symptoms don't usually take effect until one to three hours after the bite.

 - Severe pain